Guides on Using Cryostat

 View a Recording in Grafana

 Cryostat provides integration with Grafana to plot curated time series metrics from a Recording.
 By selecting View in Grafana on either an Active or Archived Recording, Cryostat uploads your Recording to a custom Grafana Data Source, and launches Grafana in a new browser tab.
-If Cryostat was installed to a Kubernetes/OpenShift cluster using the Cryostat Operator, you must retrieve the credentials generated by the Operator in order to log into Grafana.
-These credentials are stored in a Kubernetes Secret.
-Once logged in, navigate to the dashboard titled Dashboard.
-You will see a variety of metrics plotted from your Recording.
+If Cryostat was installed to a Kubernetes/OpenShift cluster using the Cryostat Operator or Cryostat Helm Chart, your browser should reuse the same login credentials (if any) as for the Cryostat UI itself.
+If you are greeted by a login page then simply log in again using your same account credentials which you use to log in to Cryostat.

 Select the <i>Target Application</i>